leej1230/leetcode/README.md

             - Update the rank as well
             - Subtract one from Total number of nodes
         5. Number of nodes should now be a number of trees in the graph at this point

+### Dynamic Programming (1D 2D)
+- Think about this topic when you see a word "max" or "min" in a question sentence
+- Draw a tree and identify a subproblem
+    - See if anything can be memoized
+- Look at the question from different point of view
+    - ex) Do we have to make check the string is same with target in every iteration?
+            Can that be done by only using index?
+- Hash map is BFF with memoization
+- Patterns
+    - Coin Change
+    - 2D
+    - 1D
+    - Make decision tree and dfs (use memoization)
+    - Original formula with subproblems

+### Greedy Algorithm
+- Most of the time, minimum heap is involved
+- Python only has minimum but notice how we can have maximum heap if we multiply -1 to all the values
+- Somewhat similar to DP
+    - So start from writing a decision tree aka best friend
+- Find what can be rejected from consideration (Q.1899)